tfpauly/privacy-proxy/draft-proxied-svcb-headers.md

   as an sf-integer (so 64 for SVCB and 65 for HTTPS).
 If not specified, the value of 65 (HTTPS) is the default.

-* wait: The maximum time the proxy should wait before responding to the CONNECT* request while waiting for the SVCB resolution to complete, specified as an sf-integer.
+* wait: The maximum time in milliseconds the proxy should wait before responding to the CONNECT* request while waiting for the SVCB resolution to complete, specified as an sf-integer.
 The proxy MAY choose to not wait this long before responding.
 If this value is less than 1